 What age do I have to be to move into Dalkeith Heights?

-Yourself, your spouse or partner must be at least 55 years old, or retired from full-time work to live at Dalkeith Heights as we are an over 55’s community.
+Yourself, your spouse or partner must be at least 55 years old, or retired from full-time work to live at Dalkeith Heights as we are an over 55’s community of choice.

 Who should I talk to about making this decision?